vutang50/homeassistant-pixelblaze/CONTRIBUTING.md

 ## Any contributions you make will be under the MIT Software License

-In short, when you submit code changes, your submissions are understood to be under the same [GPL 3.0](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](../../issues)